txoof/automate_rsync/README.md

     * the default schedule to run is every 30 minutes (1800 seconds) see: `<key>StartInterval<key>`
 4. `$ launchctl load ~/Library/LaunchAgets/com.txoof.automatersync.plist`
     * Make launchd aware of the plist file

+### Diagnosing launchd issues
+Launchd does not offer great debugging tools.
+Jobs that fail to run will do so very quietly.
+If you are having trouble with automate_rsync, it is likely due to some problem with the environment under which it runs from launchd.
+The bash shell that is run by the daemon is an extremely stripped down version without your regular LANG and PATH environment variables.
+This can cause all sorts of odd behavior.

+Tips for debugging:
+* Double check that automate_rsync runs on the command line.
+If it fails under normal circumstances, you've got bigger problems.
+* Check in the `console.app` and search for 'com.txoof.automatersync' in the system.log section for some hints.
+    * `abnormal code:` indicates the script terminated with an error:
+        * 1: general errors - could be just about anything
+        * 127: command not found - likely means that your python environment is broken
+    * Change the .plist file to match `<string>export LANG=en_US.UTF-8; /usr/local/bin/automate_rsync.py &gt;&gt; ~/plist.log</string>`
+        * this will redirect any error output to `~/plist.log` for further review
+    * Try adding the path to your rsync binary to your `automate_rsync.ini` file.
+        * use `$ which rsync` to determine the path to your rsync executable
+        * add that path to your `automate_rsync.ini` file using `rsync_bin = /path/to/your/rsync` under the `[%base_config]` section

 ## Setup